 The Foolproof Guide to Finding a PA to Shadow

 Invest in some business casual.
-I would define this for you, but I have a horrible fashion sense - if you don't know just spend a couple of hours on Pinterest.
-And to the guys out there don't ever use Axe body spray, that I do know!
+I would define this for you, but I have a horrible fashion sense - if you don't know, spend a couple of hours on Pinterest.
+And to the guys out there, don't ever use Axe body spray, that I do know!

-2. Do some research: Get online and look at local clinics that have PAs
+Jump online and look at local clinics that have PAs.

 Approach smaller practices or rural practices where they might be more amenable to having someone shadow.
 You will have more luck at smaller clinics because large institutions often have HIPAA rules that preclude PAs from accepting students.